I got the bill in the mail today. Seems my annual gym membership dues to Las Vegas Athletic Club is due again.

 I lived on my own so coming home from the gym at 2 or 3am was no big deal as there was no one to disturb.
 Then the fire at The Penthouse forced me to relocate and I moved in with Brenna at the Art House in the south side of the valley.

 So anyway I decided, after Tough Mudder, which was in October, to take a couple months off from the gym.
-Then the fire in November resulted in the relocation.
+Not like I am into boxing or Brazilian Jiu-Jitsu or some other physical hobbies for men or something I need to be super fit for.
+Anyway, then the fire in November resulted in my relocation.
 I went to the new LVAC location a few times and then started dragging my feet each morning on my way there.
 One too many “I’ll just go tomorrow”s turned in to weeks and then into months.
 They say it only takes 21 days to form a habit.
 Now it has been a year and I have not used my membership at all.

 So the question is do I renew or not?
 It is even a question at all because I have a smoking deal there as I became a charter member years ago when they broke ground on the gym location near my first house.
 If someone joins now the dues are $22 per month but I am locked in at $8 as long as I do not let the membership lapse.